What is a Sales Funnel? (5 Sales Funnel Stages + Examples)

 You’ve heard it a million times by now.

-You’ve spent lots of quality time on Google trying to figure out sales funnels, but haven’t found a guide that clearly explains how they work or how to create a sales funnel.
+You’ve spent hours on Google trying to figure out sales funnels, but haven’t found a guide that clearly explains how they work or how to create one.

 We’ll also cover what you need to develop a successful sales funnel for your business.